 A beauty shot is a color photograph of the model's face, generally from the shoulders up.
 The purpose of a beauty shot is to show the model in his or her most natural state, which allows the agency or client to see exactly how the model looks without heavy makeup or styling.
 Makeup, hairstyles, and jewelry should be kept to a minimum.
 Editorial models do not usually smile in a beauty shot.

-A commercial head shot can be a bit more relaxed than a typical beauty shot.
-Commercial head shots can be shot in black and white, or color.
-The current trend of commercial head shots is to shoot the model anywhere from the waist up.
-Commercial models can be smiling on not smiling in their head shot depending on the look they want to portray.
+A commercial headshot can be a bit more relaxed than a typical beauty shot.
+Commercial headshots can be shot in black and white, or color.

-If you are over 16 years of age and are comfortable doing a swimsuit shot (and you should be if you want a modeling career), then this should be the next photograph in your book.
+If you are over 16 years of age and are comfortable doing a swimsuit shot, then this should be the next photograph in your book.

 When doing a swimsuit shot it is important to always think about the message you are sending.
-There is a very fine line between sexy and slutty.
 If you aim for a look between Lands End and Vogue Magazine you will probably hit the mark.

 Male models can shoot in either swim trunks or boxer shorts.

-Now that you have a beauty shot, a full-length body shot, and a swimsuit or lingerie shot, you can have some fun.
+Now that you have a beauty shot, a full-length body shot, and a swimsuit shot, you can have some fun.
 The photos in the middle of your book can be a bit more creative.
-This is also where you can add some tearsheets if you have them.
+This is also where you can add some model tearsheets if you have them.

-As with editorial models, commercial models need to show the agents and clients their range, and ability to express themselves in print.
+As with editorial models, commercial models, including catalog models, need to show the agents and clients their range, and ability to express themselves in print.
 Commercial modeling is really acting in print.
 Take photos that look like print ads in magazines in which you are laughing, crying, or upset.
 These are all the types of emotions that agents and clients want to see from a new commercial model.

-If you don't have a smiling shot somewhere in the middle of your book, then be sure to add a good smiling head shot.
-Agents and clients want to see your smile, but more important, your teeth.
+If you don't have a smiling shot somewhere in the middle of your book, then be sure to add a good smiling headshot.
+Agents and clients want to see your smile, and specifically, your teeth.